sparks11/TPMSV/README.md

-## Welcome to GitHub Pages
+## Welcome to TP MSV mini-site

-You can use the [editor on GitHub](https://github.com/sparks11/TPMSV/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+We use the [editor on GitHub](https://github.com/sparks11/TPMSV/edit/master/README.md) to maintain the website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown